 Small businesses have many options and choices when it comes to storing their data and important information needed to manage and grow their companies.
 Two of the most common dedicated hosting solutions are via the cloud or traditional hosting.

-Cloud Hosted: Your companies' data is stored virtually in the cloud on an as-needed basis.
-The cloud has multiple servers and data centers to help spread your information across these which allows for uninterrupted performance.
+Cloud Hosted: Your company's data is stored virtually in the cloud on an as-needed basis.
+The cloud has multiple servers and data centers to help spread your information across these, which allows for uninterrupted performance.
 You can access your resources from anywhere with only a Wi-Fi connection.

 Traditional Hosting: Your company pays for a set amount of storage space on a single server via dedicated servers or shared servers.
 You are responsible for updating and maintaining your server, and you can only access your information from specific locations.

 While there are both pros and cons to all hosting options, we are starting to see a shift away from traditional hosting and have seen companies migrating their information over to cloud-based servers for a variety of different reasons.
 What are the benefits of data management in the cloud?
 We are here to help answer that question for you and give you some insight into the benefits of cloud hosting services.

 - Increased Uptime: With multiple servers, the cloud offers increased server uptime and less downtime than traditional servers.
 If a server in the cloud were to go down, another server would take over immediately, so there is no interruption to your connection.
 For traditional servers, if your server goes down, you won't be able to access your information until it is fixed.